 Africa’s debt trap: averting a new crisis

-The debts of sub-Saharan African countries are spiraling out of control, driving poverty and inequality and threatening the livelihoods of millions of people.
-This project supports campaigners in affected countries to secure immediate debt relief and more financial transparency and accountability.
+The debts of many African countries are spiralling out of control, driving poverty and inequality and threatening the livelihoods of millions of people.
+This project supports campaigns with affected communities to secure urgent debt relief and strengthen long-term financial accountability.

 September 2016 - September 2020